-Finally, pull ups are possibly the best exercise for building the upper back.
+Finally, pull-ups are possibly the best exercise for building the upper back.
 A lot of people neglect them as they can be hard to get a hold of.

-Most people who start going to the gym can barely do 3 pull ups let alone just one so they swap them out for easier exercises such as the row or lat pull down.
+Most people who start going to the gym can barely do 3 pull-ups let alone just one so they swap them out for easier exercises such as the row or lat pull down.
 Yet, developing your pull up ability is key for getting a massive back fast.

 Now, there are a lot of variations on the pull-up that you can use.
 The most common being the chin up.
-The chin up uses an underhand grip which means the biceps can help out more and makes the movement slightly easier.
+The chin-up uses an underhand grip which means the biceps can help out more and makes the movement slightly easier.
 This is a good gateway to the pull up which does not require the biceps aid as much.

 If you can’t do a standard chin up then a neutral grip chin up is even easier.
 This uses the biceps help the most.
-Using an assistance band is a great way to get yourself to doing bodyweight pull-ups if you can’t do them already.
+Using an assistance band is a great way to get yourself to doing bodyweight pull-ups if you cannot do them already.

 Once you can do 8-12 standard pull ups then it’s time to add weight.
-Weighted pull ups are the obvious progression because as long as you have a strong weight belt then you can continue making the exercise harder and keep improving your back aesthetics.
+Weighted pull-ups are the obvious progression because as long as you have a strong weight belt then you can continue making the exercise harder and keep improving your back aesthetics.

 In order to get the most out of this exercise, it’s important to go through the full range of motion.
 This means starting the pull up with your arms fully extended and finishing with your chin above the bar.
 Remember to pull through your back and not the arms for a stronger and more effective movement.

-If you start getting really good at pull ups then you can start working on plyometric pull-ups and eventually a muscle up.
+If you start getting really good at pull-ups then you can start working on plyometric pull-ups and eventually a muscle up.
 A muscle up is an extremely impressive display of back strength that rarely anybody can complete.

 If you want to increase the intensity of the exercise without adding weight then you can do slow concentric and eccentrics.
 Try to increase your work volume so you can complete more pull-ups in the same amount of time.

-For example, if you can do 8 pull ups in a minute right now then try to get that up to 10, 11, or 12 and so on.
+For example, if you can do 8 pull-ups in a minute right now then try to get that up to 10, 11, or 12 and so on.
 You can also just try to improve the total amount of pull-ups you can do in one set, also.
 The pull-up really is the king of building up the lats.